Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Turn off Gmail offline mode.
 Gardy Philogene/Gotechtor

 Then, simply uncheck the option for Enable offline mail and click Save Changes.
-Once you refresh the site, check out your Outbox to make sure any lingering messages have been processed.
+Once you refresh the site, check out your Outbox to ensure any lingering messages have been processed.

 5. Update Gmail App